Remote data access for wind turbines. Download recordings from the nacelle using a LAN, WLAN or even landline connection.

 The GSM-batcorder is based on the succesfull batcorder 3.1 and includes all the features of the wind turbine extensions control module.
 Thus it includes SMS messaging as well as microphone testing.
 You'll get an established and well proven technology in a new design.
 In addition it features an USB connection that allows dat access while the batcorder is not in scanning mode.
 Connect the GSM-batcorder with a computer and download data automatically or remotely.

 Utilizing an USB connector the GSM-batcorder can be connected to any computer.
-We have established a simple script-based backup system running on a Raspberry Pi.
+We have a simple script-based backup system running on a Raspberry Pi as a starting sample for you.
 This automatically backups newly recorded bat sounds on an external memory connected to the Raspberry Pi using rsync.
 Practically that is a USB memory stick with capacities of 128 GB or more.
 If the Raspberry is connected to the internet a status message is sent daily as well informing about successful backup and the backup available space.
+Note, this is only a sample project, not intended for real use without stability tests and necessary adaptions.
+We ourself do not offer a working solution and can't give support.

 For remote access the Raspberry Pi must be connected to the internet (fixed IP at the router) and the turbine internet router needs to forward a port to the Raspberry for SSH.
 That has to be established by the turbine owner.
 If setup correctly you can connect via SFTP and download recordings to your office.